lemoncheesecake/lemoncheesecake/README.md

 # Introduction

-lemoncheesecake is a lightweight functional / QA testing framework for Python.
-It provides functionalities such as test launcher, tests organization (through hierarchical test suites, tags, properties), fixtures, matchers, structured reporting data (JSON, XML) and HTML reports.
+lemoncheesecake is a functional/QA testing framework for Python.
+It provides functionalities such as test launcher, tests organization (using hierarchical test suites, tags, properties, links), fixtures, matchers, structured reporting data (JSON, XML) and HTML report.

-Tests are defined as methods in a testsuite class that can also contain sub testsuites allowing the developer to define a complex hierarchy of tests.
-Tests and testsuites are identified by a name and a description.
-Tags, properties (key/value pairs), links can be associated with both test and testsuites.
-These metadata can be used later by the user to filter the test he wants to run.
+Tests are organized within testsuites that themselves can contain sub testsuites allowing the building of a complex tests hierarchy.
+Every tests and testsuites must have a name and a description.
+Tags, properties (key/value pairs), links can be associated to both tests and testsuites.
+These metadata are then available in reports and can be used for test filtering in the lemoncheesecake CLI tool `lcc`.

-One of the key features of lemoncheesecake is it's reporting capabilities, providing the user with various formats (XML, JSON, HTML) and the possibility to create his own reporting backend.
+One of the key features of lemoncheesecake is its reporting capabilities, providing the user with various formats (XML, JSON, HTML) and the possibility to create his own reporting backend.

-lemoncheesecake is compatible with Python 2.7, 3.3-3.6 .
+lemoncheesecake is compatible with Python 2.7, 3.3-3.6.

 # How does it look ?

 Like this.
-Here is testsuite that test a GitHub API end-point:
+Here is a testsuite that tests a GitHub API end-point:

 ```python
 import json